Toloka/docs/en/guide/concepts/quality-control-overview.md

 {% endcut %}

-{% cut "Can I create two active training pools, one for practice and the other for admitting users to the main pool?
-In other words, one pool is for users to practice and the other pool tests them." %}
+{% cut "Can I create two active training pools, one for practice and the other for admitting Tolokers to the main pool?
+In other words, one pool is for Tolokers to practice and the other pool tests them." %}

 Yes, you can do that.
 In this case, create the first pool based on the [training pool](../../glossary.md#training-pool) and the exam pool based on your main pool.
 If a pool contains only control and/or training tasks, the price can be set to zero.